 Accounts

-The trust shall keep accounts in such form as Monitor may with the approval of HM Treasury direct.
+The Trust must keep proper accounts and proper records in relation to the accounts.

+Monitor may with the approval of the Secretary of State give directions to the Trust as to the content and form of its accounts.

 The accounts are to be audited by the trust’s auditor.

-The trust shall prepare in respect of each financial year annual accounts in such form as Monitor may with the approval of Monitor may with the approval of the HM Treasury direct.
+The trust shall prepare in respect of each financial year annual accounts in such form as Monitor may with the approval of the Secretary of State direct.

 The functions of the trust with respect to the preparation of the annual accounts shall be delegated to the Accounting Officer.

-Annual report and forward plans
+Annual report, forward plans and non-NHS work

 The trust shall prepare an Annual Report and send it to Monitor.